-- 6.1 Subject to clauses 6.2 and 6.3, the plot ratio of a building shall not exceed the applicable base plot ratio limit contained in Map 2 and Table 6. - 6.2 Subject to clause 6.3, a building may be approved with plot ratio in excess of the applicable base plot ratio limit, but not greater than the applicable Tier 1 additional plot ratio limit contained in Map 2 and Table 6, if the requirements of Element 7 of this Schedule are satisfied. - 6.3 A building with plot ratio in excess of the applicable Tier 1 additional plot ratio limit shall not be approved unless: - (a) the site of the building is one which Map 2 and Table 6 show as being subject to a Tier 2 additional plot ratio limit; - (b) the plot ratio of the building does not exceed the applicable Tier 2 additional plot ratio limit; and - (c) the requirements of Element 7 of this Schedule are satisfied.
+- 6.1 Subject to clauses 6.2 and 6.3, the plot ratio of a building shall not exceed the applicable base plot ratio limit contained in Map 2 and Table 6. - 6.2 Subject to clause 6.3, a building may be approved with plot ratio in excess of the applicable base plot ratio limit, but not greater than the applicable Tier 1 additional plot ratio limit contained in Map 2 and Table 6, if: - (a) the requirements of Elements 5, 7 and 8 of this Schedule are satisfied; and - (b) the height of the building does not exceed the applicable Tier 1 additional height limit referred to in Element 2. - 6.3 A building may be approved with plot ratio in excess of the applicable Tier 1 additional plot ratio limit, but no greater than the applicable Tier 2 additional plot ratio limit contained in Map 2 and Table 6, if: - (a) the site of the building is one which Map 2 and Table 6 identify as being subject to Tier 2 additional plot ratio; and - (b) the requirements of Elements 5, 7 and 8 of this Schedule are satisfied; and - (c) the height of the building does not exceed the applicable Tier 2 additional building height limit referred to in Element 2.